FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 Note that this uses a public `.env` file containing hard-coded database passwords and is not suitable for production use.

+### An Overview of the Family and Consent APIs

+We'll deal with 3 main APIs in this tutorial:

+- The [Family API](https://fusionauth.io/docs/v1/tech/apis/families) lets you create and manage families, and assign users to them.
+- The [Consent API](https://fusionauth.io/docs/v1/tech/apis/consents) lets you manage types of consents available in your application.
+- The [UserConsent API](https://fusionauth.io/docs/v1/tech/apis/consents#grant-a-user-consent) lets you manage consents for a specific user.

+Families are a way to group users into a family and assign the family members roles within that family.
+There are 3 main roles: Adult, Teen, and Child.

+Consents are a definition of a permission that can be given to a User.
+They capture meta data about a permission, what it is and who it can be given to.
+They can be thought of templates to describe a consent type.

+UserConsents are instances of Consents applied to specific users.
+When a user is granted a consent, a user to consent mapping object is created.
+That object is the UserConsent.
+Things like who granted the consent to a user, when it was granted, and if the consent is active or deactivated on that particular user are recored in UserConsents.

+Family groups and roles by themselves don't automatically confer any access privileges or restrictions to their members.
+However, by combining the structure and roles from the Family API, the Consent and UserConsent APIs, along with some custom glue logic, a fully fledged permissions system can be created with FusionAuth.

 ### Configuring FusionAuth

 FusionAuth should now be running and reachable at `http://localhost:9011`, if you've installed it locally.
 The first time you visit, you'll be prompted to set up an admin user and password.
 Once you've done this, you'll be prompted to complete three more setup steps, as shown below.